Autism-friendly guidelines for visiting Amos Rex

 Museomyymälän kassatiski.
 Tällä kassalla voi ostaa pääsylipun tai näyttää ennakkoon ostetun pääsylipun.
 Lisäksi tällä kassalla voit maksaa museokauppaostoksia.

 The museum shop’s cash register counter.
-You can pay for your purchases from the shop here.
+You can pay for your purchases here.
+You can also exchange your online ticket for the entrance sticker of the day at this counter.

 4. Entering the exhibition